royaljelly777/land-machine-portal/README.md

 ## Daily Operator Flow (Simple)
 1. Open your deployed portal page.
-2. Paste your Google Sheet CSV URL into `Step 1`.
+2. Confirm `Step 1` already shows your live CSV URL above (or paste it if needed).
 3. Click `Sync Listings Now`.
 4. Use `Open JSON API` and `Download JSON` buttons as needed.